mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 Many instances of the current Entity refers to Many instances of the referred Entity.

-See [Defining Entities](./relationships.md#manytomany) for more examples, including bi-directional m:n.
+See [Defining Entities](./relationships.md#manytomany) for more examples, including bidirectional m:n.

 > You need to initialize the value with `Collection<T>` instance.